The City Ground in Nottingham, home of Nottingham Forest FC

 Pre-Match (2-3 hours before)

 The area around the City Ground offers excellent pre-match atmosphere.
-The Trent Bridge Inn near Trent Bridge is a traditional choice.
-The Southbank Bar at the stadium offers home fans a pre-match venue.
-Across the river, Nottingham city centre provides numerous pubs and restaurants.
+The Trent Bridge Inn at the south end of Trent Bridge is the traditional pre-match home — opened in 1830 to serve cricket spectators, it now serves Forest supporters and visiting cricket fans in equal measure.
+The Larwood and Voce opposite Trent Bridge Cricket Ground is the more recently fashionable choice, named after two great English bowlers.
+The Southbank Bar at the stadium offers home fans a pre-match venue with an outdoor terrace overlooking the river.
+The Stratford Haven in West Bridgford is a CAMRA-favoured beer house ten minutes from the ground.
+Across the river, Nottingham city centre provides numerous pubs and restaurants — The Bell Inn on Old Market Square is one of England's oldest pubs, dating from 1437.
 Walking across Trent Bridge with thousands of fans is part of the matchday ritual.
-Food vendors operate around the stadium on matchdays.
+Food vendors operate around the stadium on matchdays; The Embankment on the river path has decent food and a wide outdoor seating area.

 Inside the Stadium

 Gates typically open 90 minutes before kickoff.
-The Trent End leads the singing, with the classic chant 'You Reds!' echoing around the ground as teams emerge.
-The atmosphere reaches fever pitch for derbies against Leicester City and matches against big clubs.
-On European nights, the City Ground's intimate design creates an intimidating wall of sound.
+The Trent End leads the singing, with 'Mull of Kintyre' — Forest's adopted entrance song since the late 1970s — and the chant 'Forest, Forest, Forest!' echoing around the ground as the teams emerge from the tunnel under the Brian Clough Stand.
+The atmosphere reaches fever pitch for East Midlands Derbies against Leicester City and Derby County (when the latter are in the same division), and for matches against the big six.
+On European nights — when Forest occasionally qualify for continental competition again — the City Ground's intimate design recreates the intimidating wall of sound of the Clough era.

 Food & Drink

-Concessions offer traditional matchday fare - pies, burgers, hot dogs, and chips.
+Concessions offer traditional matchday fare — pies, burgers, hot dogs, and chips.
 Expect £4-6 for food items and £5-6 for drinks.
 Quality is standard Premier League level.
-The Southbank Bar offers better options for those arriving early.
+Castle Rock — Nottingham's own brewery — features on some concourse taps, alongside the usual lagers.
+The Southbank Bar offers better food and drink options for those arriving early.

 After the Match

-Post-match, fans head across Trent Bridge to Nottingham city centre (15-20 minutes walk).
-The Lace Market and Hockley areas offer excellent bars and restaurants.
-Transport can be busy immediately after - consider waiting 20 minutes for crowds to disperse or walking to the city centre.
+Post-match, fans head across Trent Bridge to Nottingham city centre (15-20 minutes' walk).
+The Lace Market and Hockley areas offer excellent bars and restaurants — World Service and Hart's are the standout dinner spots if you're staying for a Saturday-evening meal.
+The Stratford Haven stays busy in West Bridgford.
+Transport can be busy immediately after — consider waiting 20 minutes for crowds to disperse or walking to the city centre via the river path.

 International Visitor Tips: Nottingham is easily reached from London St Pancras (90 minutes by train) and has good connections to other major cities.
-The city is famous as the home of Robin Hood - Nottingham Castle and the Tales of Robin Hood provide cultural context.
-Combine football with exploring this historic city.
+The city is famous as the home of Robin Hood — Nottingham Castle (recently redeveloped) and the Tales of Robin Hood provide cultural context.
+The Ye Olde Trip to Jerusalem pub built into the castle rock claims to be England's oldest, dating from 1189; Wollaton Hall and its grounds (used as Wayne Manor in The Dark Knight Rises) are 15 minutes by taxi.
+Combine football with exploring this historic East Midlands city.

 Getting There